ShaniaB417/Space_Explorer/README.md

 # Space_Explorer

-Webpage that would provide infromation of about Space, made with Three.js and frontend tool Vite
+Webpage that would provide infromation about Space, made with Three.js and frontend tool Vite